bennyhuo/KotlinBlogTranslation/original/Kotlin M5.2: IntelliJ IDEA 12.1 and Gradle.md

 <p></p>
 {% endraw %}

-This works only for Java classes.
-In fact, it is not a part of the language, but a feature of how Java classes are loaded into Kotlin: we define a synthesized function
+<strong>This works only for Java classes</strong>.
+In fact, it is not a part of the language, but a feature of how Java classes are loaded into Kotlin: we define a <em>synthesized</em> function

 {% raw %}
 <p></p>